 So, here in Nazarene Israel, we are trying to explain to people what to do with the feasts.
 We are trying to explain how to keep the Torah, how to please Yahweh, and how to please Yeshua.

-In this presentation, we have what is called the Melchizedekian Pesach, the Passover that we are supposed to keep when we are in the dispersion, under Yeshua’s renewed Melchizedekian Order.
+In this study, we have what is called the Melchizedekian Pesach, the Passover that we are supposed to keep when we are in the dispersion, under Yeshua’s renewed Melchizedekian Order.
 That is distinct from the Passover feast that you would keep if you were in Jerusalem going up to the feast three times a year under Levitical Order.
 And it is also distinct from what they did for the very first Pesach in Egypt when there was not any priesthood.
 And we are going to see that the reason it is different is that the priesthood changed each time.
 And whenever the priesthood changes the feasts also change because the priesthoods are all different.
 So, we want to talk about what happens when the priesthoods change, how that affects the Passover, and how you as a believer in Messiah Yeshua should celebrate the Passover under Yeshua’s renewed Melchizedekian priesthood if you want to please Him.

 As mentioned, I have been with the Messianic, Hebrew Roots-Ephraimite-Two-House movements since 1999 and I have had the blessing and the privilege to be able to work full-time at studying and propagating the Word.
 And not just sharing what the Word says but helping people to do what it says.
 That is our goal here in Nazarene Israel.
 I have watched things develop and grow since 1999 and I have seen a lot of things.
 It just seems like the majority of people are going the wrong way and that they do not understand what it is that we are supposed to be doing or why it is that we are doing these things.